 You will need to have a central venous catheter (central line) inserted into your chest, which stays in place throughout the transplant process.
 This will provide access to major veins for receiving chemotherapy, antibiotics, intravenous nutrition, and medications that are needed throughout the transplant process.
 The catheter may also be used for drawing blood most of the time.
 The central venous catheter requires specialized care.
 Members of the Moffitt Transplant team will provide this care in the hospital and teach you and your caregiver to maintain it after discharge from the inpatient or outpatient transplant unit.

 Will I need any additional medical tests before the transplant?

 You will be screened before the transplant to help the medical team assess your physical condition and determine whether your current health can withstand the procedure.
-This may include assessment of the heart, lung, kidney, and liver, as well as other tests which may be done to further evaluate your condition.
+This will include assessment of the heart, lung, kidney, and liver, as well as other tests which may be done to further evaluate your condition.
 You will be required to have a dental evaluation before the transplant to ensure there are no infections in the gums or roots of the teeth as well as undergo other tests through the use of radiographic tools (x-rays, CT scans, MRI, bone scans, and PET scans) to measure the extent of your disease.

 Will I have to stay in the hospital?